fredhutchio/concepts_machine_learning/class2.md

 **Example: we are trying to predict whether or not someone will be diagnosed with cardiovascular disease.**

-**Reality/truth:** a persons health history, location, occupation, diet, habits, stress levels, among many other things will play into if someone gets cardiovascular disease.

-**Dataset:** when creating the dataset that will be used to make our predictions we will never capture the whole truth.
-We will capture as much of the truth as we can by collecting data on various features that we believe are related to the problem we are trying to solve.
-Many underlying factors that lead to the cardiovascular disease may be unknown or we might not be able to measure them or capture them in our dataset.

 Here's an example training dataset for predicting whether or not a patient might be diagnosed with cardiovascular disease.
 This dataset shows paired input and output data and would be considered an annotated or labeled training dataset.

 | patient_Id    | age   | htn | treat | smoking | race     | t2d | gender | numAge | bmi | tchol| sbp | cvd |